 Field-hunting tip

-Look in hydrothermal veins and igneous weathering zones country — that is the host setting where hisingerite typically forms.
+Look in hydrothermal veins and igneous weathering zones country, the host setting where hisingerite typically forms.
 If you start seeing magnetite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, reniform, or earthy crusts habit, so train your eye for that shape before scanning the outcrop.